iAndover Approved Device Options

 - When selecting a machine the most important issue is battery life.
 Make sure it will get them through the day.
 Then look at screen size and the keyboard to make sure they are comfortable for your student.
 The details about the processor, memory and so forth are secondary.

 - As you are buying, think about whether this is a “short term” machine or a device you hope will carry your student into college.
 If the latter you will find that most colleges will require a Windows or Mac machine rather than a Chromebook.
-Similarly if your student wants to do any “desktop” style work, like music creation, photo editing or intense gaming a Chromebook is not the ideal solution
+Similarly if your student wants to do any “desktop” style work, like running Microsoft Office, creating music, photo editing or intense gaming a Chromebook is not the ideal solution

 - Make sure you update to a relatively current version of the operating system and install virus protection to make sure your student is safe and secure